EduQuaresimin/EduQuaresimin/README.md

 <h1 align="center">Hello there!
 I'm Eduardo 👋</h1>
-<div align="center">I'm 26 years old, I am from Brusque, Brazil, and now I live on Costa da Caparica, Portugal.
+<div align="center">I'm 26 years old, from Brusque, Brazil, and now live in Costa da Caparica, Portugal.
 I'm a PC building enthusiast and I take it as a hobby.
-I have 7 years of experience in the IT area and today I'm studying to become an QA Automation Engineer.
-My learning focus right now is on Cypress, but I'm looking for learning more about this area every day.
+I have 7 years of experience in the IT area and today I'm working as QAE Automation Consultant at Oracle.
+My learning focus right now is on Cypress, but I'm looking to learn more about this area every day.
 Connect with me and may the force be with you!</div>

 <br>